Understanding Accessibility Review in Learning Environments

 How a Rigorous Accessibility Review Works

-Before any review begins, it's essential to understand the learning environment, the learner population, and the institutional context.
-What content types are in scope?
-Which systems are involved — LMS, authoring tools, documents, media, assessments?
-Who are the learners, and what is already known about barriers they face?
-Scoping shapes the relevance and usefulness of everything that follows.
+Before any review begins, it is essential to understand the learning environment, the learner population, and the institutional context.
+What types of content are in scope — web pages, LMS courses, documents, multimedia, assessments, interactive tools?
+Which platforms and systems are involved?
+Who are the learners, and what is already known about the barriers they face?

 What this stage produces

-• Shared understanding of scope and boundaries
+• Shared documentation of scope and review boundaries

-• Learner population context including known barriers
+• Learner population context, including known barriers and assistive technology use

 What this stage produces

-• Identification of workflow and policy-level barriers
+• Identification of workflow and policy-level barriers alongside content issues

 What this stage produces